East Los Angeles Ghetto

 Short Story of East Los Angeles Gangs

-The gang has no real leader and most members of this gang run separate operations from prison.
-The Mexican Mafia, or La Eme, controls virtually all of the Surenos gangs within Southern California with orders ranging from payments through illicit activities to committing murders to.
+The gang has true individual leader and most members of this gang run operations from prison.
+The Mexican Mafia, or La Eme, controls virtually all of the Surenos gangs within Southern California with orders ranging from payments through illicit activities to committing murders.

 East Los Angeles gangs have for the longest consisted of gangs like White Fence, located around Whittier Boulevard, Primera Flats, who once occupied the Aliso Village housing project, or the many MaraVilla gangs, which was named after a neighborhood in East L.A. and are not aligned with the Surenos or Mexican Mafia, all being some of the oldest and largest gangs of East Los Angeles.